Right to Legal Representation in Oman

 • Court-appointed lawyer: In serious criminal cases (felonies), the court must appoint a lawyer for you if you cannot afford one.

-• Access during detention: You have the right to meet with your lawyer privately while in police custody.
+• Access during detention: You have the right to meet with your lawyer privately while in ROP custody.

-• Constitutional guarantee: The Basic Statute (Article 23) states that every accused person has the right to appoint a lawyer capable of defending them.
+• Constitutional guarantee: Article 23 of the Basic Statute states that every accused person has the right to appoint a lawyer capable of defending them.

 When does it apply?

-• You are arrested or summoned for questioning by the police or Public Prosecution.
+• You are arrested or summoned for questioning by the Royal Oman Police or Public Prosecution.

 • You are charged with a felony — the court must provide you a lawyer if you do not have one.

-• You are a foreign national — you have the same right to legal representation.
+• You are a foreign national — you have the same right to legal representation as Omani citizens.

 • Request a lawyer immediately upon arrest — state clearly that you want legal representation before answering questions.